 In our view, the purpose of generative interoperability must be to enable what we call an Interoperable Public Civic Ecosystem.
 Such an ecosystem would provide an alternative digital public space that is supported by public institutions (public broadcasters, universities and other educational institutions, libraries and other cultural heritage institutions) and civic- and commons-based initiatives.
 An ecosystem that allows public institutions and civic initiatives to route around the gatekeepers of the commercial internet, without becoming disconnected from their audiences and communities and that allows interaction outside the sphere of digital platform capitalism.

 These public infrastructures do not emerge by themselves; they are the product of political and societal will.
 In the European Union, the political climate seems ripe for creating such a commitment.
 As evidenced by the current flurry of regulation aimed at the digital space, the European Commission has clearly embraced the view that Europe needs to set its own rules for the digital space.
-But if we want to see real systemic change we must not limit ourselves in regulating private market actors (via competitive interoperability and other types of regulation) but we must also invest in interoperable digital public infrastructures that empower public institutions and civil institutions.
-If European policymakers are serious about building the next generation internet they will need to see themselves as ecosystem-builders instead of market regulators.
-Understanding interoperability as a generative principle will be an important step towards this objective.
+But if we want to see real systemic change, we must not limit ourselves to regulating private market actors (via competitive interoperability and other types of regulation), but we must also invest in interoperable digital public infrastructures that empower public institutions and civil institutions.
+If European policymakers are serious about building the next generation internet, they will need to see themselves as ecosystem builders instead of market regulators.
+Understanding interoperability as a generative principle will be an important step toward this objective.